harjot-singh1/asdc_assignment/README.md

-# Code Annotation and CI/CD Pipeline Project
+# Code Labeller

-Welcome to the Code Annotation and CI/CD Pipeline Project!
-This project is designed to allow annotators to add annotations to code snippets in the frontend, which are then reported to administrators.
+Welcome to the Code Labeller This project is designed to allow annotators to add annotations to code snippets in the frontend, which are then reported to administrators.
 Additionally, we've implemented a Continuous Integration/Continuous Deployment (CI/CD) pipeline to automate code updates on the server whenever changes are committed to the main branch.

 ## Table of Contents